sulonen/awesomecouponapi/README.md

 **Response**

-- Return HTTP status 200 with a payload of specific order.
+- Return HTTP status 200 with a payload of specific coupon.
 The content type is "application/json".
-- If invalid order ID or invalid payload, return HTTP status 400.
+- If invalid coupon ID or invalid payload, return HTTP status 400.
-- If non exist order ID, return HTTP status 404.
+- If non exist coupon ID, return HTTP status 404.
 - If no or invalid content type header, return HTTP status 415.
 - If server error, return HTTP status 500 with a reason payload.
 - Otherwise, return the appropriate standard HTTP status.